 Let’s go a step further and aim to not only look into the future but link it to decisions we make today.
 There are again multiple ways how such a dynamic system can be modelled.
 For example, you could add a further model index to account for the flow of time (eg, years) and link each period with its preceding periods (eg, the capacity in year, , is equal to the capacity in the previous year, , plus any additions, minus decommissioned units).

-For our final model example, we follow this approach but implement it a bit more simplified: we design two individual models; one for today, one for the future, where the data input for the future-model depending on the results of the today-model.
+For our final model example, we follow this approach but implement it in a bit more simplified way: we design two individual models; one for today, one for the future, where the data input for the future-model depend on the results of the today-model.
 Namely, we assume that renewable investment costs will decrease in the future.
 The actual extent of this decrease will depend on the amount of renewables utilized today.

 All other future parameters (demand dynamics, fuel costs, investment costs for fossil and nuclear plants) are unchanged.
 This allows us to trace back the future developments to the choices you will make (CO2, nuclear and renewable levels) and the renewable cost decrease.

 The implementation is rather simple: the today-model is equivalent to the model of Week 3 and solved for your choice variables.
 Given this market result the output of PV () and wind () generation is then used to calculate the future costs: